NESCent/Tools-for-Evo-Hack/wiki/Information.md

 Eide](mailto:mark@galegentrytravel.com), as soon as possible to arrange your airline travel.
-Please note that as a condition of your invitation to participate in NESCent meetings, we ask that your travel plans be ticketed no less than 21 days in advance of your meeting, August 25.
+Please note that as a condition of your invitation to participate in NESCent meetings, we ask that your travel plans be ticketed no less than 21 days in advance of your meeting.
 In addition, our travel agent has been instructed to search for lower-cost airfares for all attendees.

 Your early selection of flights will provide you the widest choices.
 In addition, please note that the National Science Foundation requires that